sighupio/fury-kubernetes-monitoring/katalog/prometheus-operated/README.md

 ## Deployment

-You can deploy Prometheus Operated by running following command in the root of the project:
+You can deploy Prometheus Operated by running the following command in the root of the project:

 ```shell